neerajk555/SQL-Training-exercise/module-14-triggers/06-Error-Detective.md

 DELIMITER ;
 ```

-### ❌ Why It Fails
+### ❌ Why It Fails (Beginner Explanation)
-- MySQL prevents triggers from modifying the same table that fired them
+- MySQL **prevents triggers from modifying the same table** that fired them
-- This prevents infinite recursion (INSERT triggers INSERT triggers INSERT...)
+- This prevents infinite recursion:
+  - INSERT triggers the trigger
+  - Trigger does an UPDATE on same table
+  - UPDATE triggers another trigger (UPDATE trigger)
+  - That trigger does another UPDATE
+  - **ENDLESS LOOP** - database would crash!
-- Error: "Can't update table 'my_table' in stored function/trigger because it is already used by statement which invoked this stored function/trigger"
+- **Error message you'll see**: "Can't update table 'my_table' in stored function/trigger because it is already used by statement which invoked this stored function/trigger"
+- Think of it like: You can't edit a book while you're reading it aloud - you need to finish reading first!

 ### ✅ The Fix - Option 1: Use BEFORE Trigger
 ```sql